Complexity Results for MCMC derived from Quantitative Bounds: Generalized Geometric Drift Conditions and Large Sets

-The proposed new bound in \cref{thm_new_drift} can be used to obtain complexity bounds in high-dimensional setting.
-The key is to balance the complexity orders of $k$ required for both the first two terms and the last two terms of the upper bound in \cref{new_quant_bound} to be small.
-The complexity order of $k$ for the first two terms to be small can be controlled by adjusting the ``large set''.
-The ``large set'' should be kept as large as possible provided that ``bad'' states have been ruled out.
-The complexity order of $k$ required for the last two terms to be small is determined by
+The proposed new bound in \cref{thm_new_drift} can be used to obtain complexity bounds in high-dimensional {settings}.
+The key is to balance the complexity orders of $k$ {on $n$ and/or $p$} required for both the first two terms and the last two terms of the upper bound in \cref{new_quant_bound} to be small.
+The complexity order of $k$ {on $n$ and/or $p$} for the first two terms to be small can be controlled by adjusting the ``large set''.
+The ``large set'' should be kept as large as possible provided that ``bad'' states have been ruled out. {For the last two terms to be small, we should determine the growth rate of $k$ as a function of $n$ and $p$ so that}

 This may involve (carefully) bounding the tail probability of the transition kernel, depending on the definition of the ``large set'' and the complexity order aimed to establish.